Quanterm/NixSage/README.rst

    advantage of making slide previewing very simple.
 You can either use the 'Live Preview' in the editor or check the exact results from the actual 'Display' page that's displayed on the clients too.

+LibreSignage is unmaintained as of 3rd of February 2021

 Now it is time for a refresh with the goal to make a user friendlier setup and easier maintainence.
 A nixified version of Libresage.